-In order to use the concession, the following conditions must be met in addition to checking that both the business / regulated person using the concession and the customer / allowed business it is being used for meet the requirements detailed in 6.4.2 of this Handbook.
+In order to use the concession, the following conditions must be met in addition to checking that both the regulated person using the concession and the customer [allowed business] it is being used for meet the requirements detailed in 6.4.2 of this Handbook.

-(a) the regulated person has satisfied itself that the customer [allowed business] is a person specified in sub-paragraph 21(6) of the Code:
+(a) the regulated person has satisfied itself that the customer [allowed business] is a person specified in sub-paragraph 21(6) of the Code;

-Appropriate evidence must be obtained to verify the customer is an allowed business referred to in the above sub-paragraph of the Code, which is replicated in part 6.4.2 of the Handbook.
+Appropriate evidence must be obtained to verify the customer is an allowed business as set out in section.
+6.4.2 of this Handbook.
 The regulated person must take such measures as necessary to ensure it becomes aware of any material change to the allowed business's status.